-The Schedule section of the Project Workspace is where the top deliverables and milestones for the project are tracked and managed.
+The Schedule section of the Project Workspace is where the top deliverables and milestones for each project are tracked and managed.

 The schedule plan is shown on the Project Workspace, visually displaying the items that have been promoted from the Gantt chart for reporting - for the date range of the items listed.
 Navigate to the Project Schedule by either scrolling down on your Project Workspace, or by selecting Schedule from the left-hand navigation pane.